Jeremy Pena Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the ninth-best in MLB.
+- The Blue Jays pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 4.63 team ERA that ranks 19th across all league pitching staffs.
+- The Blue Jays have the 22nd-ranked team ERA among all league pitching staffs (4.86).

-- Blue Jays pitchers combine to give up 24 total home runs at a rate of 1.5 per game (third-most in the league).
+- Blue Jays pitchers combine to allow the second-most home runs in baseball (26 total, 1.5 per game).

-- Gausman makes the start for the Blue Jays, his fourth of the season.
-He is 1-1 with a 1.35 ERA and 25 strikeouts in 20 2/3 innings pitched.
+- Bassitt makes the start for the Blue Jays, his fourth of the season.
+He is 1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched.

-- In his last time out on Wednesday against the Detroit Tigers, the right-hander tossed eight innings, allowing three earned runs while surrendering five hits.
+- The righty last pitched on Thursday against the Detroit Tigers, when he threw six innings, allowing two earned runs while giving up four hits.

+- In three games this season, the 34-year-old has put up an ERA of 7.63, with 7 strikeouts per nine innings.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.